dimitri/pgloader/pgloader.1.md

     For backward compatibility reasons, it's possible to specify the *tablename* option directly, without spelling out the `tablename=` parts.

+    The options override the main URI components when both are given, and using the percent-encoded option parameters allow using passwords starting with a colon and bypassing other URI components parsing limitations.

 ### Regular Expressions